semaphoreci/semaphore/docs/docs/getting-started/migration/bitbucket.md

 In Semaphore, we use the [cache](../../reference/toolbox#cache) command to cache dependencies and files.
 Like BitBucket Pipelines, the `cache` command integrates with popular languages and dependency managers automatically.
 It can also store arbitrary data using key-value pairs.

-The following commands, when added to a job downloads, caches, and installs Gems in a Ruby project:
+The following commands, when added to a job downloads, cache, and installs Gems in a Ruby project:

 ```shell
 checkout